 Using a tray with sides or a plastic box like a kitty litter pan is key to keeping things mess-free.

-You can find trays such as these at dollar stores, Amazon, or even restaurants or farmer's markets.
+You can find trays like these at dollar stores, Amazon, restaurants, or farmer’s markets.

-The tray shown in the video was from a restaurant and held fresh fish.
-The restaurant gave it to me for free.
+The white tray in the video held fresh fish from the market.
+A restaurant gave it to me for free.